-Students get professional training at SUNY Fredonia's student-run media operations:
+Students get professional training at Fredonia's student-run media operations:

 Fredonia Radio Systems